fabianmartins/alienattack.workshop/README.md

 Get back to the manager console ('scoreboard/index.html' on your local computer), and follow the steps below to create a gaming session.

+1. Reload the admin console, and login again.
+This is just to guarantee that your token will be refreshed.
-1. On the field `Session Name` input **TEST**
+2. On the field `Session Name` input **TEST**
-2. On the section `Game Type`, select **Multiple trials**
+3. On the section `Game Type`, select **Multiple trials**
-3. Click on the button **Start game**
+4. Click on the button **Start game**
-4. If the page updates with a table containing a header with the words `Nickname`, `Score`, `Shots`, `Level`, `Lives`, then we are good.
+5. If the page updates with a table containing a header with the words `Nickname`, `Score`, `Shots`, `Level`, `Lives`, then we are good.
-5. Open a second browser window, and execute again the steps to login into the game.
+6. Open a second browser window, and execute again the steps to login into the game.
 For a better experience, leave the windows opened side by side.
 This time, if everything went well, you will see a button labeled **JOIN session**.
 Click on it

 If you are able to play, **you fixed it!**